-Clinical trials are required to support a BLA and are sometimes required for 510(k) clearance.
+Clinical trials are required to support a BLA or PMA and are sometimes required for 510(k) clearance.
 Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators.
 Clinical trials are conducted under strict requirements to ensure the protection of human subjects participating in the trial and under protocols detailing, among other things, the objectives of the study, the parameters to be used in monitoring and safety, and the effectiveness criteria to be evaluated.
-Clinical trials for biological products require the submission and FDA approval of an IND and clinical trials for medical devices require the submission and FDA approval of an Investigational Device Exemption application, or IDE, unless the device regulations would not require an IDE for a study.
+Clinical trials for biological products require the submission and FDA approval of an IND and clinical trials for medical devices require the submission and FDA approval of an Investigational Device Exemption application, or IDE, unless under the device regulations a device is a not significant risk device; clinical studies of such devices require an IRB to approve abbreviated IDE requirements.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND or IDE, for significant risk devices.
 In addition, for these studies, an IRB at each site at which the study is conducted must approve the protocol, subject consent form and any amendments for each site at which the study is conducted.
 All research subjects must be informed, among other things, about the risks and benefits of the investigational product and provide their informed consent in writing.